DevHamburg/star-wars-character-search/README.md

 # Start Node-Server Only

-### Open Terminal cd in server folder and type: npm start
+### Open the Terminal, cd in the server folder and type: npm run dev

 `cd server`